 The advantages of the program are great.
 The City offers below market interest rates as low as 3% as well as deferred payment loans.
 The deferred payment loan must be repaid when a house is sold or transferred, but there are no monthly payments.
 Another advantage of the City of Santa Clara's program is the quality assurance.
 Experienced City staff oversees all phases of work.
 There is also a one-year guarantee of workmanship by the contractor.

 If your home is within the City of Santa Clara limits and you meet the income requirements, you may be eligible for a rehabilitation loan.
 For more information contact City staff at 615-2490.
-They will be happy to help determine your eligibility and assist you with the application process.
+A Neighborhood Conservation and Improvement Program Application is available here.
+Staff will be happy to help determine your eligibility and assist you with the application process.
 Take advantage of the opportunity to receive an evaluation of your housing problems with no obligation.